-All new home AC units have R410a, also referred to as Puron.
+All new home AC units in Fort Myers have R410a, also referred to as Puron.
 But this refrigerant will consequently be discontinued.
-This is because of a continuous concentration on reducing substances known to affect the environment.
+This is because of a continuous concentration on reducing substances known to negatively affect the environment.

 To learn the “why” that causes cooling regulation, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million houses in the USA have air conditioning, according to the U.S. Department of Energy.